Jamaican dollar

-The Jamaican dollar (sign: $; code: JMD) has been the currency of Jamaica since 1969.
-It is often abbreviated to J$, the J serving to distinguish it from other dollar-denominated currencies.
-It is divided into 100 cents, although cent denominations are no longer in use as of 2018.
+The Jamaican dollar (sign: $ or J$; code: JMD) has been the currency of Jamaica since 1969.
+Its base unit is the dollar.
+Each dollar is divided into 100 cents, however cent-denominated coins are no longer in use as of 2018.
 Goods and services may still be priced in cents, but cash transactions are now rounded to the nearest dollar.